 Bern is my favourite Swiss city.
 I love its old town centre, built around the River Aare in medieval times.
 According to legend, it was named for the first animal the founding duke encountered on his hunt: a bear.

-Today the UNESCO-listed old town retains much of its medieval charm, and a walking food tour around it feels like a stroll through time – from the wonderfully ornate medieval clock tower (Zytglogge) with its moving puppets, past the Gothic cathedral, to the elaborate 16th century fountains.
+Today the UNESCO-listed ‘Alt Stadt’ retains much of its medieval charm, and a walking food tour around it feels like a stroll through time: from the wonderfully ornate medieval clock tower (Zytglogge), past the Gothic cathedral (Münster), to the elaborate 16th century fountains and beautifully restored Kornhauskeller.
 I’ve visited Bern many times with my Swiss husband, Franz, who grew up there.
-Here are the things we love about it, the food of course but so much more.
-This is our guide to getting the most out of a visit to Switzerland’s capital city.
+Here are the things we love most about it, the food of course but so much more.
+This is our insiders’ guide to getting the most out of Switzerland’s federal city.

 Stay Bellevue Palace